 Obviously a new light fixture wasn’t in the budget this go round, so I removed the shades and bulbs and grabbed ol’ trusty: my flat black spray paint.
 (If you’ll recall from last week, I also painted the shelving brackets and the toilet paper holder.)

 To paint this fixture, I loosened it a bit from the wall and slid painter’s tape underneath.
 I also taped off the socket area for the light bulbs.
-Then I covered the rest of the area in the disposable plastic drop clothes that are next to the area you wait for your paint to be done at Lowe’s/Home Depot.
+Then I covered the rest of the area in the disposable plastic drop clothes that are next to the paint area at Lowe’s/Home Depot.

 To keep the spray paint from going EVERYWHERE, I just painted in small spurts.
+I had the fan on in the bathroom and wore a mask since air circulation isn’t great in a small powder room.
 Once everything was dry, I removed the plastic and tape and retightened the fixture to the wall.

-Once I popped those on, it was done.
+Once I popped the new shades on, it was done.
 What do you think?
-Massive upgrade in my eyes.
+Massive upgrade in my opinion!
 You can also see I upgraded the mirror already, and I love it.
 It’s this mirror from Target, except in black.
 Unfortunately I don’t see the black one on their website anymore.
-I chose Target for the mirror because I had a $20 coupon to put toward it, thus defraying my costs!
+I chose Target for the mirror because I had a $20 coupon to put toward it, which helped defray my costs!

 For more quick projects to improve your home, see my post about how to recaulk wooden stairs, how to decide whether to DIY or hire a pro on a big project, installing luxury vinyl plank flooring downstairs, and how to hide TV cords in a wall!